![]() |

 Who doesn't need life skills?
 In the journey of life any help is always welcome.
 At every stage of life we need different life skills.

-Life skills are abilities for adaptive and positive behaviour that enable individuals to deal effectively with the demands and challenges of everyday life.
-(2)
+Life skills are ways of behaviour that enable individuals to deal effectively with the demands and challenges of everyday life.
+(2) These abilities keep refining themselves to figure out life.
+Life skills can be divided into the following.

 I. Life Skills (1-50)